aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fillformat/_index.md

 ```

 Returns the gradient color type for the specified fill.
-[GradientColorType](../../com.aspose.cells/gradientcolortype).
+See [GradientColorType](../../com.aspose.cells/gradientcolortype).

 **Returns:**
 int